 We have audited the accompanying consolidated balance sheets of The Macerich Company and subsidiaries (the "Company") as of December 31, 2007 and 2006, and the related consolidated statements of operations, common stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2007.
 Our audits also included the financial statement schedules listed in the Index at Item 15(a)(4).
 These financial statements and financial statement schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on the financial statements and financial statement schedules based on our audits.
-We did not audit the consolidated financial statements or the consolidated financial statement schedules of SDG Macerich Properties, L.P. (the "Partnership"), the Company's investment in which is reflected in the accompanying consolidated financial statements using the equity method of accounting.
+We did not audit the consolidated financial statements or the consolidated financial statements using the equity method of accounting.
 The Company's equity of \$38,947,000 and \$50,696,000 in the Partnership's net assets at December 31, 2007 and 2006, respectively, and \$7,324,000, \$11,197,000 and \$15,537,000 in the Partnership's net income for the three years ended December 31, 2007 are included in the accompanying consolidated financial statements.
 These statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Partnership, is based solely on the report of the other auditors.